 OUTCOME OF THE LEADMILL’S LEGAL ACTION AGAINST RUPERT DELL

-The Leadmill’s claims against Rupert Dell, former General Manager of The Leadmill, related to his actions of a wholly inappropriate and unlawful nature during and after his employment.
-These included; the sexual harassment of a young, vulnerable woman; bullying and harassing junior members of staff; making false and vexatious claims against those staff and against The Leadmill; deliberately and dishonestly falsifying the companies trading figures and; diverting artistes away from The Leadmill to competitor venues following his dismissal.
+The claims against Rupert Dell related to actions of a wholly inappropriate and unlawful nature.
+These included; the sexual harassment of a vulnerable young woman; the bullying and harassment of other staff members; deliberately and dishonestly falsifying the companies trading figures and; diverting artistes away from The Leadmill to competitor venues, following his dismissal.

-High Court Judge, Her Honour Judge Richardson, said “the evidence before the Court paints a chilling picture of the defendant, (Rupert Dell), who was using and abusing his position of power within The Leadmill and within the music industry to control a vulnerable young woman, and to create a position of power in relation to her, in order to establish and continue a personal relationship with her”.
+Her Honour Judge Richardson said “the evidence before the court paints a chilling picture of the defendant”, who was “using and abusing his position of power within The Leadmill and the music industry to control a vulnerable young woman and to create a position of power in relation to her, in order to establish and try to develop a relationship with her”.

-The Judge said Dell’s actions were “cynical, systematic, and a serious abuse of his position of power and influence”.
+Dell’s actions were “a cynical, systematic, and serious abuse of his position of power and influence”.